Elcano20241021/sales-forecasting-showcase/README.md

 We built a robust pipeline to forecast **monthly sales** across multiple product groups using **machine learning techniques** and **domain-specific features**.

 > Due to company data sensitivity, the full code and dataset are not shared publicly.
-> If you'd like to know more, feel free to reach out on [LinkedIn](www.linkedin.com/in/elcanogaspar).
+> If you'd like to know more, feel free to reach out on [LinkedIn] https://www.linkedin.com/in/elcanogaspar/

 ---